guohaolong/learn/readme.txt

-﻿
-Git is free software under the GPL
+﻿Git is free software under the GPL
 Hello world